TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.parser.rst

    .. method:: parse(fp, headersonly=False)

-      Read all the data from the text-mode file-like object *fp*, parse the resulting text, and return the root message object.  *fp* must support both the :meth:`~io.TextIOBase.readline` and the
+      Read all the data kutoka the text-mode file-like object *fp*, parse the resulting text, and return the root message object.  *fp* must support both the :meth:`~io.TextIOBase.readline` and the
       :meth:`~io.TextIOBase.read` methods on file-like objects.